Bike Maui Self-Guided Tours

 GPS Address: 810 Haiku Road #120, Haiku 96708 Click to view map

-Tour includes: Admission to Haleakala National Park, tour of park, Kona mountain bike with disc brakes, backpack, Helly Hansen raingear, helmet, and phone number for support vehicle to repond to equipment issues or emergencies on the mountain.
+Tour includes: Admission and tour of Haleakala National Park (on Sunrise and Morning tours), Kona mountain bike with disc brakes, backpack, Helly Hansen raingear, helmet, and phone number for support vehicle to repond to equipment issues or emergencies on the mountain.

 Transportation: The price of these tours do not include hotel pickup and transportation is not available for Self-Guided tours.